-The employer/person in control is responsible for carrying out a risk assessment to identify sources and risks of legionella.
+The employer or self-employed person in control is responsible for carrying out a risk assessment to identify sources and risks of legionella.
 It is really important to understand what water systems are present, the equipment associated with the system such as pumps, heat exchangers, showers etc. and all the parts that make up these systems.
 The risk assessment must look at whether the system is likely to create a risk of exposure to legionella and whether:

-- water is stored or re-circulated in any part of the water system - the water temperature in all or any part of the system is between 20°C and 45°C - there are sources of nutrients, such as rust, sludge, scale or organic matter - water droplets are capable of being produced and that they could be widely dispersed eg showers, or aerosols from cooling towers - susceptible individuals are present (employees, residents, customers, visitors etc.).
+- Water is stored or re-circulated in any part of the water system. - The water temperature in all or any part of the system is between 20°C and 45°C. - There are sources of nutrients, such as rust, sludge, scale or organic matter. - Water droplets are capable of being produced and that they could be widely dispersed e.g. showers, or aerosols from cooling towers. - Susceptible individuals are present (employees, residents, customers, visitors etc.).